 Experience the best of Sihanouk Ville in this private sightseeing day trip.
 The first stop is Tumnuk Rolok Fishing Port where offers great photo opportunities.
 The fishing boats leave in the evening and return to the port in the early morning with their fresh catches from the ocean.
 During the day, boats dock in the port and the fishermen repair their fishing nets and work on their boats.

-Continue the visit to Kbal Chhay Waterfall – a collection of 3 meter to 5-meter-high waterfalls which originates from different sources along the mountain ranges.
+Continue the visit to Kbal Chhay Waterfall – one of 5 most beautiful waterfalls in Cambodia – a collection of 3 meter to 5-meter-high waterfalls which originates from different sources along the mountain ranges.
 They are most impressive in the wet season between July to October.
 Besides being just a picturesque sight, the location is also a popular picnic spot to immerse yourself into the lush greenery and serene natural ambience.

 Standing on the top of a hill surrounding by the ocean is Wat Leu Pagoda (or Upper Wat), 6 km away from the provincial town.
 Coming there, tourists can admire the breathtaking panoramic views of the town, ocean and nearby islands.

 End the trip at Phsar Leu Central Market – the main market in Sihanouk Ville.
 Enjoy the sights, sounds and smells of this typically busy local market and get an insight into the daily Khmer life.

 Ream Park is one of 7 National Parks in Cambodia, established in 1993 by the former King Norodom Sihanouk.
 Just around 30 km from the Sihanouk Ville downtown, the park is virtually untouched with mysterious jungles and pristine beaches.
 The park covers 15,000 hectares of land and 6,000 hectares of marine habitat.
 There are 155 species of birds in the park including a few threatened species.